brett-olsen/C64-Bridge-Project/README.md

 <br><br>

 > [!NOTE]
-> NOTE: If you run VibeC64 inside a venv, run the bridge from the same environment (or ensure required Python packages are installed system-wide).
+> If you run VibeC64 inside a venv, run the bridge from the same environment (or ensure required Python packages are installed system-wide).

 <br>